orbitalquark/textadept/doc/06_AdeptEditing.md

 ### Code Folding

 Some lexers support "code folding", the act of temporarily hiding blocks of code in order to make viewing easier.
-Arrows in the margin to the left of the code denote fold points.
+Markers in the margin to the left of the code denote fold points.
 Clicking on one toggles the folding for that block of code.
 Pressing `Ctrl+*` (`⌘*` on Mac OSX | `M-*` in curses) also toggles the fold point on the current line.